JIeunAmy/coalescing_graph_with_PTX/README.md

 ```bash
 cuobjdump -ptx EXECTION_FILE
 ```
-And name the ptx file with thread block id and thread id ex) GEMM_2_8_32_8.ptx
+name the ptx file with thread block id and thread id and save it in original/ ex) GEMM_2_8_32_8.ptx
 ### Step 1
 make syntax tree based on PTX code